 After the injection, the server will respond to the client by including the attackers’ instructions in the response header.
 Moreover, once attackers have managed to split the response, they can create different responses and send them to the client.

 Receiving the instructions, the browser will carry them out.
 The result of this may be to open the door for further attacks or to carry out actions that lead to a breach and compromise of data.

 Log injections are also known as log poisoning or log splitting.
 This attack entails inserting untrusted or unvalidated data into a log file.
 Such a file can be anything from a system log to a user or access log and more.

 There are several types of log injection attacks.
 One is to corrupt a log and make it unusable or to forge it and change its data, creating fake log entries.
 Log forging can be used to cover traces of an attack, draw attention to another party and create confusion, and divert attention from other possible attacks being launched simultaneously.

 The second use of log injection is to launch an XSS attack via the log when viewed due to vulnerabilities in a web application.
 A third way of establishing a log injection is to insert commands that a parser could execute upon reading the log.

 In either of these cases, attackers rely on the possibility of injecting unsanitized data into logs with the help of CRLF characters.

 What is the impact of CRLF injection attacks?

 Most modern servers are likely not vulnerable to CRLF injections as administrators have taken the necessary steps to prevent their possibility.
-However, depending on the level of security that an application has, the severity of a CRLF injection can range from minor to very serious.
+However, depending on an application’s level of security, the severity of a CRLF injection can range from minor to very serious.